shailsur-2021/alexa/README.md

 ![image](https://user-images.githubusercontent.com/9892791/116185801-56968900-a6f0-11eb-8983-f03250c99451.png)

 4) Next, click on the Invocation menu under Build menu on the left navigation.
-Customize the invocation to anything suitable like, '_plan my meal'_.
+Customize the invocation to anything that resonates with you, e.g., '_plan my meal'_.
 This phrase becomes your Meal Planner Skill invocation.

 ![image](https://user-images.githubusercontent.com/76848465/115782293-1e561a00-a381-11eb-91ed-e4a1cbdf135b.png)